rogerhyam/wfo-backbone-management/green_book/seed_data_mapping.md

 - __rejiciendum or Rejected__  becomes rejected in names.status (only 3 names in test data)
 - __dubium or Doubtful__ this is the same as an unplaced/unassigned name and is ignored(doesn't occur in test data)

+The vast majority of names do not have a nomenclaturalStatus set and if they do they aren't code compliant ones.
+If the taxonomicStatus is 'synonym' and nomenclaturalStatus is null we have no idea what the actual nomenclatural status is (could be a valid name or illeg or later homonym etc) so I'm using nomenclatural status of 'unknown' where it is impossible to know.
+On the other hand if the taxonomicStatus is 'Accepted' then I'm setting nomenclatural status to 'valid'.
+The name has to be validly published if it is the accepted name of a taxon.
+Baring the few that are conserved (138 in last dump).

 ## namePublishedIn